 The Pre-Raphaelites created art that is known for its colorful brilliance.
 They achieved this by painting white backgrounds that they would later paint over in thin layers of oil paint.
 Their work was meticulous and their subject matter drew inspiration from myths, legends, Shakespeare, Keats, and lovely long haired damsels that we now equate with Victorian beauty.

 The Brotherhood itself did not last very long.
 The artists grew in different directions, their styles changed.
 Yet while their style evolved, for the most part, they stayed true to the principles that guided them in 1848 (in their own individual way).
-The members of the Pre-Raphaelite Brotherhood and the artists they influenced had a profound effect on 19th and early 20th century art.
-In fact, once you are familiar with them, you can easily spot their infuence in popular culture today.
+The members of the Pre-Raphaelite Brotherhood and the artists they influenced had a profound effect on 19th and early 20th-century art.
+In fact, once you are familiar with them, you can easily spot their influence in popular culture today.

 A Few Pre-Raphaelite links: